tuchanski/vending-machine/README.md

 # vending-machine
-Project that emulates a Vending Machine.
+Project that emulates a Vending Machine using Python.
+The goal of the project is to use functions and matrix concepts.

 To return to menu from Customer Mode, the input must be 0;
 The password for entering in Admin Mode is 17102004;

 Created for the Algorithmic Logic course in the first semester of the Bachelor's in Computer Science at PUCPR.
-The language chosen is Python.